kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 ![The relationship between the number of floor that can be checked, the number of drops and number of eggs.](./images/egg-puzzle.png){ .fullwidth }

-There's a minimal number of drops required to find the floor, even if you have unlimited eggs.
+There's a minimal number of drops required to guarantee that you will find the breaking floor, even if you have unlimited eggs.

-If you want to check 7 floors, as long as you have more than 3 eggs, you will have to use a minimum of 3 drops to guarantee finding the floor.
+If you want to check $7$ floors, as long as you have more than $3$ eggs, you can have to use a minimum of 3 drops to guarantee finding the breaking floor.

-For 100 floors, it is 7 drops.
+For 100 floors, it is $7$ drops.
+If you had unlimited eggs, you would use the largest partition possible.
+That means dividing the total floors by $2$.

 ```render_svgbob
                     .─.